Grow Well Guides

 Pruning

-Picking and removing old flower or damaged leaves is all the pruning required for Daffodils.
+Picking and removing old flower or damaged leaves is all the pruning required for daffodils.

 General Care